WPChill/decode-lite/docs/src/CustomCSS.md

 ### Increase size of comment box by default:
 `textarea#comment { height: 4em; }`<br>
 7em is the default.

-### Hide note about allowed tags under comment form:
-`.form-allowed-tags { display: none !important; }`<br>
-This is hidden until the form is clicked on, but this will hide it at all times.

 ### Make the sidebar pop closed when the page loads
 `.sidebar.left {